All, Miscellaneous, Realty

 NCR and Gujarat were severely affected as they were cash-dependent markets.
 Chennai and Bangalore markets are standing firm due to their transparent financial transactions and lower rates.
 Mumbai markets have remained flat as a whole due to several regulatory changes.

 The whole residential market is facing a tough time in India.
 There is an oversupply, and massive reforms in the sector have buyers shying away.
 The mutual fund asset class has gained momentum recently, where personal savings are going to mutual funds and equity markets, cannibalizing investment in residential real estate.
 We expect the sluggishness to continue for at least the next 12-18 months.
+Let's have a look on the various real estate project due diligence sectors:

 This sector has been going strong for the last three to four years.
 More global funds have been buying completed ready commercial real estate portfolios in India which has pumped fresh capital into the system.
 They are currently leasing out offices at 8 to 9 percent interest rates.